Based on an article from

 list have violent themes and are marketed at kids as young as age 3.

-The TIA's response also included comments from child development expert Jeffrey Goldstein, author of Why We Watch: The Attractions of Violent Entertainment, claiming that accusations about individual toys promoting violence does not
+TIA's response also included comments from child development expert Jeffrey Goldstein, author of Why We Watch: The Attractions of Violent Entertainment, claiming that accusations about individual toys promoting violence does not stand up to